modenaxe/femoral-anteversion-paper/README.md

 ```
 The paper is available [as preprint - LINK TO BE ADDED]().

+# Brief summary of the publication

+In our manuscript:
+* We presented a MATLAB tool for applying torsional profiles to the bones of generic musculoskeletal models in OpenSim format.
+This tool is openly developed [at this link](https://github.com/modenaxe/msk_bone_deformation).
+* We investigated how the joint reaction forces in a musculoskeletal model of the lower limb change when the femoral anteversion of that model is modified.
+* We assessed the results of our simulations against the in vivo measurements of knee loads available at https://simtk.org/projects/kneeloads for patient 5.

 # Available MATLAB scripts

-The provided MATLAB scripts produce the results described in the following table:
+The provided MATLAB scripts allow the reader to reproduce the results and figures included in the manuscript.
+The most relevant scripts are described in the following table:

 | Script name | Script action | Related item in the manuscript|
 | --- | --- | --- |